-No one wants to lie back and relax in a bath that has limescale around the taps or a grubby water ring around the top.
+Knowing how to clean a bathtub is a must for anyone who enjoys a good soak.
+After all, no one wants to lie back and relax in a bath that has limescale around the taps or a grubby water ring around the top.
 Luckily, the easiest way to tackle most dirt and grime in and around your bath is with homemade cleaners which are cheaper and more eco-friendly than harsh shop-bought chemicals.
-Follow our step-by-step guide to cleaning a bath and make your bathroom a place to pamper...
+Follow our step-by-step guide and make your bathroom a place to pamper...

 - White vinegar